pablollorens/docker-magento2/README.md

     docker-compose up -d
     docker-compose restart

+## Troubleshooting

+    If proxy is returning 502/503 errors, first of all you can check the nginx configuration

+	1) Retrieve the name of the proxy with "docker ps"
+        2) Print configuration "docker exec -it name_of_proxy_container cat /etc/nginx/conf.d/default.conf
+        3) Look at the upstream section and check if everything is ok

+    If web container is returning 502 error.
+	1) Restart nginx container "docker exec -it container_web_1 service nginx restart"
+        2) docker-compose up -d

 ## Configuration

 Configuration is driven through environment variables.
 A comprehensive list of the environment variables used can be found in each `Dockerfile` and the commands in each `bin/` directory.